 The structure can officially acquire the title of “living building” if it’s certified.
-The United States Green Building Council (acronym: USGBC) is one of the most significant organizations that can approve the construction.
+The United States Green Building Council (acronym: USGBC) is one of the most significant organizations that can approve construction.
 The program is called Leadership in Energy and Efficient Design (LEED), and it focuses on innovative architecture.

 The idea of creating a “living building” is gaining more popularity across the globe.
-In the future, it will become the new standard for all types of constructions, as the Cascadia Region Green Building Council (CRGBC) states.
-In 2006, this group launched a first green campaign to encourage more architects, business owners, and corporations to adopt sustainable design solutions.
+In the future, it will become the new standard for all types of construction, as the Cascadia Region Green Building Council (CRGBC) states.
+In 2006, this group launched the first green campaign to encourage more architects, business owners, and corporations to adopt sustainable design solutions.
 Whether it’s adding solar panels on the rooftop or creating a brand-new ecological structure, the CRGBC pushes boundaries and challenges the traditional norms of architecture.

 The green building can receive Certified, Silver, Gold, or Platinum titles based on the number of eco-friendly elements that the building includes.